-This location has twelve beds, divided over eleven rooms.
+This location has eleven beds, divided over eleven rooms.
 All rooms have a toilet cabin with a sink, shower, hair dryer and a toilet.

 The electrically adjustable beds with anti-bedsore mattresses, to offer patients maximum comfort.